autowarefoundation/autoware.universe/planning/behavior_velocity_planner/virtual-traffic-light-design.md

 - FMS
   ![usecase](docs/virtual_traffic_light/usecases.png)

-This module links to external operator to mediate with other vehicles at an intersection.
+This module links to external operator to coordinate with other vehicles at an intersection.
 This is one of the example cases of virtual traffic light.
 ![overview](docs/virtual_traffic_light/intersection_mediation.png)